pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 Testing on a Xeon E3-1271 gives a throughput of about 500 million two-word objects per second.

 Reference count increments from the journal are read into a heap map while decrements are pushed into a buffer to be applied after the current collection cycle is complete.
-This is a major contributor to this GC design being snapshot-at-beginning.
+This is what fundamentally makes this GC design snapshot-at-beginning.

 #### The Heap Maps

 Each heap map - young and mature generation - is implemented using a bitmapped vector trie.
-This gives access of `O(log 32)` on 32 bit systems and `O(log 64)` on 64 bit systems, though on 64 bit systems the trie depth is greater than on 32 bit systems.
+This gives access of `O(log 32)` on 32 bit systems and `O(log 64)` on 64 bit systems, though on 64 bit systems the trie depth can be greater than on 32 bit systems.

+This bitmapped trie can be sharded into sub-tries, each of which can be borrowed by a thread in a scoped thread context.
+Each shard can be structurally mutated in parallel with the other shards.

-#### The Young Generation
+##### The Young Generation

 The young generation heap map doubles as the root set reference count map.
-Collecting the young generation is done by sharding the map into at least as many parts as there are CPUs available to parallelize tracing on.
-Each shard is scanned for roots, which are non-zero reference counted objects.
+Collecting the young generation is done by sharding the map into at least as many parts as there are CPUs available to parallelize tracing.
+Each shard is scanned for roots, which are non-zero reference counted objects and all non-newly-allocated objects.
 They form the first set of gray objects, which are traced to find more gray objects to add to the trace stack.

+There are two distinct categories of objects in the young generation map: reference counted mature objects and newly allocated objects.
+Only newly allocated object entries are candidates for sweeping.

+##### Parallelism

-Each thread has it's own trace stack, making it possible that two or more threads might attempt to trace the same object concurrently.
+Each thread has it's own trace stack, minimizing synchronziation between threads, but making it possible that two or more threads might attempt to trace the same object concurrently.
+That is not inherently a problem.

-#### Marking and Sweeping

 Both marking and sweeping are multi-threaded, with work spread across all available CPUs by default.

+For marking, the root set is sharded across a thread pool and the heap is concurrently marked, while for sweeping, the heap is sharded across the thread pool with each shard being swept concurrently with others.

 ### <a name="usemo"></a>Using mo-gc